-"Lead Inspector" means an individual who has been trained by a Department-approved training program and is licensed by the Department to conduct lead inspections; to sample for the presence of lead in paint, dust, soil, and water; and to conduct compliance investigations.
+"Lead Inspector" means an individual who has been trained by a Departmentapproved training program and is licensed by the Department to conduct lead inspections; to sample for the presence of lead in paint, dust, soil, and water; and to conduct compliance investigations.

-"Lead Mitigation" means the remediation of a lead hazard so that a lead bearing substance does not pose an immediate health hazard to humans.
+"Lead Mitigation" means the remediation of a lead hazard so that a lead-bearing substance does not pose an immediate health hazard to humans.

-"Lead Poisoning" means the condition of having blood lead levels in excess of those considered safe under this Part (see the definition of "permissible limits") and federal rules and regulations.
+"Lead Poisoning" means the conditions of having blood lead levels in excess of those considered safe under this Part (see "permissible limits") and federal rules and regulations.
 (Section 2 of the Act)